cmusatyalab/openrtist/README.md

 You can toggle whether or not to use the front-facing camera on the main screen.
 When this option is enabled, a small rotation icon will be present in the upper right hand corner of this display.
 This icon can be pressed to rotate the view on devices where the styled frames appear upside down.

-## Installation from source
+## Installation from source (PyTorch or OpenVINO, GPU or CPU)
-### Methodology
-#### 1. Setup Gabriel
-Follow the instructions given in [Gabriel repo](https://github.com/cmusatyalab/gabriel) to install and run the `control server` and `ucomm server`.
-__Note: The android app uses legacy mode.
-Pass the `-l` parameter while running the Gabriel control.__

-Note: Gabriel may require Python 2.7.
-Add the path to gabriel/server to your ```PYTHONPATH``` environment variable.
+### 1. Install PyTorch or OpenVINO
+The OpenRTiST server can use PyTorch or OpenVINO to execute style transfer networks.
+Please install PyTorch or OpenVINO (or both).

-#### 2. Install torchvision and pytorch
+#### Option A. Install torchvision and pytorch
-This version of OpenRTiST uses pytorch.
-It has been tested with pytorch versions 0.2.0 and 0.3.1 with CUDA support.
+OpenRTiST has been tested with pytorch versions 0.2.0 and 0.3.1 with CUDA support.
 As the APIs and layer names have been changed in newer releases, please select an appropriate version from [here](https://pytorch.org/get-started/previous-versions/). __NOTE: Even if you do not have a CUDA-capable GPU, you can install pytorch with CUDA support and run OpenRTiST on CPU only.__

 First install torchvision:
 ```